antonydenyer/antonydenyer.github.io/_posts/2024-06-04-block-proposer-inclusion-lists.md

 Downsides, the only downside I can foresee is that relays may be leaking some information to other block builders.

-# Conclusion

-bla bla something inteligent just implement it
+bla bla something inteligent just implement it!

-zero downsides? (some preemptive info leakage block builder problem not validators)

-no protocol changes